Biography of A Classical Music Artist in Amherst, MA

 Fine Arts Center

-Dr. Tillis is currently serving as Director Emeritus of the University Fine Arts Center, having been the Director for almost twenty years prior to his retirement in December, 1997.
-He is currently involved with development and arts projects in local and regional communities.
+Dr. Tillis serves as Director Emeritus of the University of Massachusetts Fine Arts Center, having been the Director for over twenty years prior to his retirement in December 1997.
+He has been involved with development and arts projects in local and regional communities.

-As a soprano and tenor saxophonist, Tillis performs music in the jazz and other African American traditions throughout this country and the world.
-As well as residencies, he has travelled with the Tillis-Holmes Jazz Duo, the University of Massachusetts Chorale, and the Tradewinds Jazz Ensemble to Australia, China, Estonia, Fiji, Greece, India, Japan, Mexico, New Zealand, Poland, South Africa, the former Soviet Union, Thailand, and Turkey.
-Tillis has also made numerous solo and group recordings including Festival Journey Concerto (1999) with Max Roach and the New Orchestra of Boston, Freedom (1996), The Second Time Around (1991), Paintings in Sound (1990), Contrasts and Diversions with the Tillis-Holmes Jazz Duo (1987), and Among Friends with the Billy Taylor Trio (1992), and Portrits from Gerswin's Porgy and Bess, with Tillis-Holmes Duo and Friends (quartet).
+As a soprano, alto, and tenor saxophonist, Tillis performed music in the jazz and other African American traditions throughout this country and the world.
+As well as residencies, he travelled with the Tillis-Holmes Jazz Duo, the University of Massachusetts Chorale, and the Tradewinds Jazz Ensemble to Australia, China, Estonia, Fiji, Greece, India, Japan, Mexico, New Zealand, Poland, South Africa, the former Soviet Union, Thailand, and Turkey.
+Tillis has also made numerous solo and group recordings including Festival Journey Concerto (1999) with Max Roach and the New Orchestra of Boston, Freedom (1996), The Second Time Around (1991), Paintings in Sound (1990), Contrasts and Diversions with the Tillis-Holmes Jazz Duo (1987), and Among Friends with the Billy Taylor Trio (1992), and Portraits from Gershwin's Porgy and Bess, with Tillis-Holmes Duo and Friends (quartet).